+IMPORTANT NOTE:

+This programme is available as a four-part variant including a year at an international partner institution.
+The year abroad may be taken in part three.
+Students following this programme will be registered for core module HUMA 2012 in the academic year preceding their year abroad.
+No other changes to the programme specification apply to this variation, and the year abroad makes no contribution to the calculation of final award.
+Student marks from their year abroad where appropriate will appear on transcripts.
-Awarding Institution University of Southampton

-Teaching Institution University of Southampton
+Awarding Institution University of Southampton Teaching Institution University of Southampton

-Mode of study Full time or Part time is permitted
+Mode of study

-Duration in years 3 years or 4 years with year abroad
+Duration in years

+Full time or Part time is permitted 3 years or 4 years with year abroad

 Accreditation details Not applicable

-Final award Bachelor of Arts (Honours)
+Final award Batchelor of Arts (honours)

-Name of award Philosophy
+Name of award Philosophy Joint

 Interim Exit awards Certificate of Higher Education; Diploma of Higher Education

-FHEQ level of final award 6
+FHEQ level of final award

-UCAS code V500 BA Philosophy; V501 BA Philosophy (with a Year Abroad)
+UCAS code VV51 BA Philosophy and History

+VV52 BA Philosophy and History (with a Year Abroad)

-QAA Subject Benchmark or other QAA subject bench statements for Philosophy
+QAA Subject Benchmark or other QAA subject benchmark statements for Philosophy; History external reference

-external reference
+QAA Subject benefittark of other

 Programme Lead Dr Jonathan Way

 Date specification was written 01/08/2007

 Date specification was last updated May 2017